-In the full endowment treatment, subjects receive 100 tokens at the beginning of the first period, with no further endowment In each period, subjects distributions. decided how many tokens to allocate between the group account and the private account.
-As in the carryover treatment, any tokens allocated to the private account were available for reallocation to the group account in every subsequent period.
+In the full endowment treatment, subjects were endowed with the full 100 tokens at the beginning of the first period and received no further endowments in the remaining periods.
+In each period, subjects decided how many tokens to allocate between the group account and the private account.
+Any tokens allocated to the private account would be available for reallocation to the group account in every subsequent period.
 As a result, the effective per-period endowment in period t depended on the past allocation decisions in periods 1 to t-1.
 Accordingly, one can express the effective endowment in period t as: